daviduffy/tiny_gallery_slider/README.md

   </div>
   ```

+#### CSS
+Pick which way suits you best: you can include the regular or minified `tiny-gallery-slider` css file from the `dist` directory, or you can take the `app.sass` file from the `sass` directory if that works better.

 #### JavaScript
-Include the `g-slider.js` or `g-slider.min.js` file in your pipeline or add as a script tag directly to the end of the body.
+Include `tiny-gallery-slider.js` or `tiny-gallery-slider.min.js` in your pipeline or add as a script tag directly to the end of the body.

 #### Initialization